gndpwnd/pwnbox/README.md

 **get_scripts.sh**

-Not necessary to run for every new target box.
-This just sets up a directory (outside of the one pwnbox creates) that you can quickly *cd* to, spin up a file sharing service, and download/upload some common tools to a target box without needing to do things like "googling linpeas.sh"
+This script is not copied to every target box.
+The script sets up a directory "quickserv" (outside of the one pwnbox creates) that you can quickly *cd* to, spin up a file sharing service, and download/upload some common tools to a target box without needing to do [things like this](https://www.google.com/search?q=linpeas.sh)

 **report_gen.sh**